-The Audit Committee is currently comprised of Trevor Newton (Chairman) and Dr. Michael Ranger, all of whom are financially literate under National Instrument 52-110 - Audit Committees ("NI 52-110").
-Dr. Ranger is independent under NI 52-110.
+The Audit Committee is currently comprised of Trevor Newton (Chairman), Michael Ranger and Dave Mahowich, all of whom are financially literate under National Instrument 52-110 - Audit Committees ("NI 52-110").
+The Company is categorized as a venture issuer and, as a result, the Company is exempt from the Audit Committee Composition requirements in Part 3 (Composition of the Audit Committee) of NI 52-110 which require all Audit Committee Members to be independent.

+Dr. Ranger and Mr. Mahowich are independent under NI 52-110.
 Mr. Newton is not considered independent under NI 52-110 as he serves as an executive officer of the Company.